erickarascon/erickarascon.github.io/_pages/publications.md

 # Book

 [Urban Growth and Poverty in Towns of Different Sizes.
 Perspectives on Poverty in India.
 Stylized Facts from Survey Data](http://documents.worldbank.org/curated/en/103691468041447795/Main-report) (with Angus Deaton, Stefan Dercon, Peter Lanjouw, Rinku Murgay, Martin Ravallion, and others).
+The World Bank.
+2011.

 # Book chapter